Cincinesh/tue/README.md

     normalize(const vec& v);

-Returns a unit vec (vec with a length of 1) with the same direction as the given vec.
+Returns a unit vec with the same direction as the given vec.

 ### tue::quat ###

     #include <tue/quat.hpp>

-`tue::quat<T>` represents quaternion with component type `T`.
-A specific instantiation's template argument is made available via the following public member:
+`tue::quat<T>` represents a quaternion with component type `T`.
+A specific instantiation's template argument is made available via the following public
+member:

 - `using component_type = T;`